isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This rule does not ban the use of macros for "configuration control" use in `#ifdef`s, etc.

+In the future, modules are likely to eliminate the need for macros in configuration control.

+##### Note

+This rule is meant to also discourage use of `#` for stringification and `##` for concatenation.
+As usual for macros, there are uses that are "mostly harmless", but even these can create problems for tools, such as auto completers, static analysers, and debuggers.
+Often the desire to use fancy macros is a sign of an overly complex design.
+Also, `#` and `##` encoutages the definition and use of macros:

+    #define CAT(a,b) a ## b
+    #define STRINGIFY(a) #a

+    void f(int x, int y))
+    {
+        string CAT(x,y) = "asdf";   // BAD: hard for tools to handle (and ugly) string sx2 = STRINGIFY(x);
+        // ...
+    }

+There are workarounds for low-level string manipulation using macros.
+For example:

+    string s = "asdf" "lkjh";   // ordinary string literal concatenation

+    enum E { a,b };

+    template<int x>
+    constexpr const char* stringify()
+    {
+        switch (x) {
+        case a: return "a";
+        case b: return "b";
+        }
+    }

+    void f(int x, int y))
+    {
+        string sx = stringify<x>();
+        // ...
+    }

+This is not as convenient as a macro to define, but as easy to use, has zero overhead, and is typed and scoped.

+In the future, static reflection is likely to eleminate the last needs for the preprocessor for program text manipulation.

 ##### Enforcement

 Scream when you see a macro that isn't just used for source control (e.g., `#ifdef`)